Welcome to Anthropic — a rocket ship outside the stadium gates

 She has spent 30 years finding the human story inside the official one.

 Welcome to Wrexham isn't about football.
 It's about a town that needed to believe in itself again.
-She knows this instinctively — because she's spent three decades working in TV, film, documentaries, plays, radio, books, and short stories, always asking the same question: what is this really about?
+She knows this instinctively, because she's spent three decades working in TV, film, documentaries, plays, podcasts, books, and short stories, always asking the same question: what is this really about?
 The best enterprise copy isn't about software features.
 It's about the CFO who finally got her board to stop being afraid of AI, the ops team that reclaimed their Friday afternoons, the CTO who stopped losing sleep.
 A CalArts-trained screenwriter knows how to find that story before a word is written.
 And a television advertising veteran knows how to tell it in thirty seconds flat.

 The Wrexham parallel: "It's not just a football club — it's a community."
 She's been writing that sentence, in every possible format and genre, for thirty years.